August 20, 1998

 Do you dream vividly?

-I don't know chat I dream more vividly than anybody else, but I do dream.
-I do not write about my dreams, because I chink dreams conceal-either deliberately or just by their nature or the constitution of the dreaming mind.
+I don't know that I dream more vividly than anybody else, but I do dream.
+I do not write about my dreams, because I think dreams conceal—either deliberately or just by their nature or the constitution of the dreaming mind.
 And it's the business of poetry to reveal.
-So when I'm faced with a dream that has been moving and exciting and interesting co me, I consider it.
+So when I'm faced with a dream that has been moving and exciting and interesting to me, I consider it.
 I'll use parts of the dream, but I wouldn't ever just recapitulate the dream.
 I try to understand what the dream is saying.
 I very often use the word "dream" when I mean "poem," and "poem" when I mean "dream."
-A poet loose enough in a dream sort of state-not really dreaming-allowing the free play of the unconscious will come up with words and images that cause her to say, "Where did that come from?" the same as a dream will.
+A poet loose enough in a dream sort of state—not really dreaming—allowing the free play of the unconscious will come up with words and images that cause her to say, "Where did that come from?" the same as a dream will.
 And a poet's response to that would not be as an interpreter of a dream, analyzing it, at least not right now, but instead to move it forward, to push, to play with it more, to do a kind of waking dreaming with it.
 At the same time, trying to use that other resource we have, language, to express it.
 Once you do that, the language begins to tell you other things, because dreams, like poems, are full of puns.
 But the poem is a far more conscious process, a conscious release of the unconscious.
 That's why it's so hard, because it's so easy to will a poem.
 You say, "Ah!
 I know what that's about."
 And then you're lost.
 You give a quick, glib ending, and you set the poem so it won't move again.
 Whereas it may have a life that you haven't discovered yet.